-Keith Van Sickle grew up in Alameda, California, the son of public school teachers.
-He got his first taste of overseas life while spending a college term in England and later backpacked around the world for six months.
+I grew up in Alameda, an island in the San Francisco Bay.
+I got my first taste of overseas life while studying in England during college, and later backpacked around the world for six months.

 My wife Val and I fell for Europe during a five-year expat assignment in Switzerland, where we lived in a village with more cows than people.
 It was during that time that we first visited Provence, and it was love at first sight.
 We came back every chance we got, and in 2008 we began a part-time life here.
 Now we split our time between Provence and California.